myelements/myelements.jquery/README.md

 7. **The idea of predictive behaviours**.
 Try to guess what the user is gonna do.
    Mouse direction, preload on hover or on mousedown (old gmail's way).

+**Consequences from attaching to the principles.**

+The frontend needs to be able to handle a variety of scenarios:
+* Session expiration
+* User login change
+* Very large data deltas (eg: newsfeeds) (Don't make your frontend always relay on a complete event log of changes).

-Consequences from avoiding the principles.
+**Consequences from avoiding the principles.**

- - We disabled scraping.
+* We disabled scraping.
- - We broke the back button.
+* We broke the back button.

+ ** About the real time concept.**

- - 14kb takes xxx milliseconds.
+* 14kb takes xxx milliseconds.
- - 1seconds is the end of realtime perception.
+* 1seconds is the end of realtime perception.
- - 0.1 second is the threshold in which the user no longer feels is interacting with the data.
+* 0.1 second is the threshold in which the user no longer feels is interacting with the data.

 Also inspired by this other video [The Future of Real-Time with Guillermo Rauch](https://www.youtube.com/watch?v=_8CykecwKhw)

-The frontend needs to be able to handle a variety of scenarios:
- - Session expiration
- - User login change
- - Very large data deltas (eg: newsfeeds)
- (Don't make your frontend always relay on a complete event log of changes).

 ### License